 Adultery of the Mind – Marriage Message #35

-Last week Cindy and I shared some thoughts on the topic of Marital Intimate Issues.
+In the last Marriage Message Cindy and I shared some thoughts on the topic of Marital Intimate Issues.
 Afterward, some men wrote to say they really liked the “sex is a type of worship” part.
-But as we said last week, “there is a right kind of worship and a wrong kind of worship.”
-This week I’d like to talk to men a little more in depth on the two questions I posed and asked you to pray about:
+But as we said, “there is a right kind of worship and a wrong kind of worship.”
+This time I’d like to talk to men a little more in depth on the two questions I posed and asked you to pray about:

 2) Do I get any sexual gratification from anyone or anything other than my wife?